Previous Page Parent Page Next Page TOC

 ILDM (Deuflhard)

-The ILDM (Deuflhard) method utilizes the algorithm developed by Deuflhard and Heroth (see [Deuflhard96, Zobeley05, Surovtsova09] for details).
+The ILDM (Deuflhard) method employs the algorithm developed by Deuflhard and Heroth (see Deuflhard96, Zobeley05, Surovtsova09 for details).

 Basic concept of decomposition into “slow” and “fast” modes